cuiaiyu/dressing-in-order/README.md

 __Warmup the Global Flow Field Estimator__

 Note, if you don't want to warmup the Global Flow Field Estimator, you can extract its weights from GFLA by downloading the pretrained weights GFLA from [here](https://github.com/RenYurui/Global-Flow-Local-Attention).
+(Check Issue [#23](https://github.com/cuiaiyu/dressing-in-order/issues/23) for how to extract weights from GFLA.)

 Otherwise, run